 - Oven temperatures can be inaccurate.
 An inexpensive oven thermometer can help you know your oven's actual temperature.
 These are very helpful in preventing baking mishaps due to unreliable oven temperatures.

-- If transporting the bread, plastic wrap will stick to the icing.
-If you do need to use plastic wrap, I haven't tried this but I've read you can use toothpicks to tent the plastic wrap so it doesn't touch the bread.
+- If transporting the bread, plastic wrap may stick to the icing.
+I haven’t tried this but if you do need to use plastic wrap, I've read you can use toothpicks to tent the plastic wrap so it doesn't touch the bread.
 Then take out the toothpicks before serving.

 - You want the icing to be thick to set up on your bread, if it's too thin it will just melt into the bread.
 It needs to be spoonable, but not run off your spoon like soup, but not too thick.
 Similar to Elmer’s glue consistency.
 Probably not the best analogy for food, but I hope it helps with the visual!